ExodusOSS/bytes/README.md

 Create a decoder for a supported one-byte `encoding`.

-Returns a function that decodes bytes to a string.
+Returns a function `decode(arr, loose = false)` that decodes bytes to a string.

 ##### `windows1252toString(arr)`

 Decode `windows-1252` bytes to a string.

 Also supports `ascii` and `latin-1` as those are strict subsets of `windows-1252`.

+There is no loose variant for this encoding, all bytes can be decoded.

 Same as `windows1252toString = createDecoder('windows-1252')`.